 Easy Sourdough Bread

-Traditional sourdough starters take 5-7+ days to develop, and making the bread can take a full day, so you’re looking at a week whereas I made this bread in 9 hours.
+Traditional sourdough starters take 5-7+ days to develop and making the bread can take a full day, whereas I made this bread in 9 hours.
 Do it as an overnight recipe or think of it like a slow cooker recipe.
 Set it and forget it because it really is that easy.

-I’ve made the bread twice because my family kept raving about this loaf.
-For this bread I did a 6 1/2 hour rise/ferment (first rise) and for the next loaf I did 10 hours.
-The 10 hour version was more sourdough-ey and also had a more more ‘holey’ and open crumb, but I wouldn’t necessarily say the 10-hour was ‘better’.
+I’ve made the homemade sourdough bread twice because my family kept raving about this loaf.
+For this bread, I did a 6 1/2 hour rise/ferment (first rise) and for the next loaf I did 10 hours.
+The 10-hour version was more sourdough-ey and also had a more more ‘holey’ and open crumb, but I wouldn’t necessarily say the 10-hour was ‘better’.
 Both are fabulous.

 While it’s not imperative to bake the bread in Dutch oven, it really helps develop sourdough’s signature crusty crust because a covered Dutch oven traps in the steam the bread releases while baking, aiding in crust development.
 If you don’t have a Dutch oven, a cast iron skillet or heavy-bottomed skillet will work, although some of the crustiness will be sacrificed.